-Just like people, older pets need more frequent visits to identify the early signs of geriatric disease or to monitor the progression of existing conditions.
+Older pets are just like older people!
+They need more frequent visits to a medical professional in order to identify the early signs of geriatric disease or to monitor the state of any existing conditions.

-We recommend that cats and dogs over 8 years old are examined at least every 6 months to give us the best chance of spotting these problems as early as possible.
+We would recommend that any pets over 8 years old are examined by a professional at least every 6 months.
+This is to maintain your cat or dog’s health and to also give us the best chance of spotting any problems or conditions as early as possible.

-The exact format of this will depend on the particular circumstances but will include a full clinical examination, blood pressure measurement, haematology and biochemistry, urine analysis and, for cats, thyroid hormone assay.
+The exact format of a pet healthcare assessment will depend and differ on the particular circumstances of your furry friend, but they may include a full clinical examination, blood pressure testing, haematology and biochemistry, urine analysis and thyroid hormone assay for cats.